-Hello my name is Wanda and I am a Wife..Mother of two grown sons & Grandmother to four sweet boys & two Granddaughters.
+Hello my name is Wanda and I am a Wife..Mother of two grown sons & Grandmother to four sweet boys & two Granddaughters and one Great Grandson.
 I love anything Victorian..pink..& lacy.

 Decorating is my passion along with collecting antiques & searching for Romantic finds everywhere I go.